agostinv/even-less-is-more/README.md

 The LESS implementation calls for a small MLP network that functions as a "feature map" of sorts in classical linear attention.
 This is NOT NORMAL, even if it might work fine in practice.
 They tried using Performer-based maps, but other options have been recently proposed (see Dijiang, an ICML '24 oral on efficient LLMs that uses a DCT-based map).
 LESS adds parameters to the model to produce its feature maps, a counter-intuitive augmentation given the goal of memory footprint reduction.

 The goal is an almost in-place drop-in for softmax, so the feature map shouldn't be arbitrary.
 There needs to be at least some mathematical basis for softmax approximation from our perspective.
-Given that, Dijiang is an obviou option.
+Given that, Dijiang is an obvious option.
 The Taylor series approximation of BASED is another option.

 #### Linear Attention Re-Weighting